 A trip to Ladakh warrants a new experience of travel, adventure and more importantly of selflessness, that is the need of the hour.
 To book your Escape to Ladakh talk to us.

 At the same time, we need to be responsible, respect the region and its challenges and not pollute the region any more.

-About Author: Sumit Singh Jamwal reviewed this property on behalf of Escape Route.
+About Author: This article is written by Sumit Singh Jamwal.
 Sumit is the MD of Escape Route, an experiential travel company, loves to explore off-beat places and share Escape stories with the world through Escape Route.